 — Helen Pidd (@helenpidd) April 20, 2012

-Breivik said he was "quite normal" until starting his "de-emotionalisation" training in 2006.
+Breivik said he was "quite normal" until starting his "de-emotionalisation" training in 2006.8.23am: Breivik talks about the difficulty of getting his views aired in the Norwegian media.

 — Helen Pidd (@helenpidd) April 20, 2012